-- [40] In its written argument, the Applicant submits that there are 13 registered trade-marks that use PRO FORM or similar phrasing, arguing that such marks "have been allowed to co-exist on the Register notwithstanding that the marks are identical or substantially similar to one another, and are used in relation to related goods and services" (Applicant's Written Argument, page 3). - [41] However, the state of the register evidence referred to by the Applicant in its written argument has not been filed as evidence.
+- [37] In its written argument, the Applicant submits that there are 13 registered trade-marks that use PRO FORM or similar phrasing, arguing that such marks "have been allowed to co-exist on the Register notwithstanding that the marks are identical or substantially similar to one another, and are used in relation to related goods and services" (Applicant's Written Argument, page 3).
+Citing SC Johnson & Son Ltd v Marketing International Ltd (1980), 1 SCR 99, the Applicant submits that "where the trademark consists of a word or phrase that is in widespread use, the trademark is less distinctive and therefore, worthy of less protection" (Applicant's Written Argument, page 1). - [38] However, the state of the register evidence referred to by the Applicant in its written argument has not been filed as evidence.
 State of the register evidence cannot be considered where it is adduced without filing certified copies of the registrations or at least an affidavit affixing particulars of the relevant registrations [Papillon Eastern Imports Ltd v Apex Trimmings Inc (2007), 63 CPR (4th) 101 (TMOB) at para 14].
 The Registrar does not exercise discretion to take cognizance of third-party applications and registrations [Quaker Oats of Co of Canada Ltd v Menu Foods Ltd (1986), 11 CPR (3d) 40 (TMOB)].
 Parties to opposition proceedings are expected to prove each aspect of their case and registrations listed in written argument are not admissible [Unitron Industries Ltd v Miller Electronics Ltd (1983), 78 CPR (2d) 244 (TMOB) at 253].
-Therefore, I will not have regard to any of the trade-marks set out in the Applicant's written argument.

-[42] Even if I were to have regard to those registrations, as none of them relate to the Opponent's Goods or the Goods and Services, it would not have impacted the conclusion set out below.
+Therefore, I will not have regard to any of the trade-marks set out in the Applicant's written argument. - [39] Even if I were to have regard to those registrations, as none of them relate to the Opponent's Goods or the Goods and Services, it would not have been a relevant surrounding circumstance.